Tokeland, Washington

 Tokeland is a census-designated place (CDP) in Pacific County, Washington, United States.
-The population was 151 at the 2010 census, a sharp decrease from the 194 at the 2000 census.
+The population was 158 at the 2020 census, a slight increase from 151 at the 2010 census.
+It is located on the north side of Willapa Bay near the Shoalwater Bay Indian Reservation.

-The town was named after Chief Toke, an Indian chief of the 19th century.
+The town was named after Chief Toke, an chief of the Shoalwater Bay Indian Tribe during the 19th century.